 The following is the pseudocode of the authentication algorithm of a device that blindly trusts the user when requesting administrative URLs:

 It is recommended that you check devices in your network for this kind of issue.
-Remember, the router hacking challenge hasn’t finished yet, so keep the bugs coming!
-For those stuck who don’t know what else to check besides XSS and CSRF you might be interested in reading the previous posts.
+Remember, the router hacking challenge hasn't finished yet, so keep the bugs coming!
+For those stuck who don't know what else to check besides XSS and CSRF you might be interested in reading the previous "Holes in Embedded Devices" posts.